 To develop student's understanding of the ethical and legal requirements of the Acupuncture and Oriental Medicine (AOM) profession, modern standards of safety, and strategies of effective communication with patients, other health care providers and the community.
-Prerequisite: T105 Clinical Ethics and Safety.
+Prerequisite: C201 or concurrent enrollment.
 Credits/Hours: 2/30